miscdec/Messaging/README.md

 **goplay** is a fork of **sdk-release** with modifications required by Google Play (yes, Google finds its original app unacceptable to Play market).

 ## How usable is this?
 I reckon **9.0** branch is the closest to original app.
 It should be as stable as Google _et. al_ intended it to be.
+There is an APK of this branch under releases section (however, it is not possible to submit this revision to Play market).
 **sdk-release** has the most recent commits and is currently ahead of both **9.0** and **10.0**.
 In order to be accepted to Play market, **goplay** branch bumps `targetSdkVersion` to 28 which causes notifications to disappear on Android 8+ and intermittent crashes, because of the backward-incompatible changes "Android Team" has progressively been introducing to the SDK.